 Founder & CEO

 After years of study and gathering support from inside and outside the region, Jonathan is turning his dream of a high-tech farming hub in Appalachia into reality.
 Before founding AppHarvest, Jonathan worked with the U.S. Department of Defense on a massive solar project to help achieve a White House goal of ensuring the military’s hundreds of installations receive 20 percent of their electricity from renewable sources by 2025.
-In February 2017, encouraged by investors, advisers, and politicians of both parties, Jonathan left Washington and came home to Eastern Kentucky to start a new kind of farm and turn Appalachia into the AgTech capital of America.
+In February 2017, encouraged by investors, advisers, and politicians of both parties, Jonathan left Washington and came home to Eastern Kentucky to start a new kind of farm and to turn Appalachia into the AgTech capital of America.
 He has a bachelor’s degree in business from the University of Kentucky.

 David joined AppHarvest in 2020 to develop strategy and engage in operations management, leading the sales, marketing and finance functions.
 Prior to joining AppHarvest, he served as chief financial officer of Impossible Foods.
 He is credited with significant growth accomplishments, including securing more than $1.3 billion in funding to accelerate manufacturing, product development and distribution into key national grocery, restaurant, and hospitality venues; and to expand in international markets.
 Lee also served as Impossible Foods' chief operating officer from 2015 to 2019, during a period of significant transformation.
 Prior to his work there, he served in leadership roles at Del Monte Foods, Zynga and Best Buy.
+David earned a bachelor’s in government at Harvard College and an MBA at the University of Chicago.

 Chief Financial Officer